aviflax/resourceful/README.md

 * helps developers think in terms of *resources* rather than *routes* by making the *code* about *resources* rather than *routes*

+## Background

+For the story behind Resourceful see [this blog post](http://aviflax.com/post/my-first-open-source-clojure-library-resourceful/).

 ## Installation

 Add the following dependency to your project.clj file: